2018 SEED STUDENT APPLICATIONS ARE NOW CLOSED

 OverviewThe Student Employment Experience Development (SEED) program provides funding to create summer job opportunities for post-secondary students.
-The program provides selected students with a summer job of up to ten (10) weeks in duration with a New Brunswick employer between May 1 and September 8, 2017.
+The program provides selected students with a summer job of up to fourteen (14) weeks in duration with a New Brunswick employer between April 30 and September 7, 2018.

 - Provide a valuable work experience for students, experiential learning, mentoring and coaching;

 - Help students develop and build transferable skills and/or find employment in their field of study;

 - Provide a wage subsidy to employers to help them provide quality summer employment to students;

 - Enhance students' employment prospects upon completion of their studies; and,